sauce-base/module-installer/README.md

 }
 ```

-With the configuration above, a module published as `saucebase/example-module` will be installed to `Modules/ExampleModule`.
+With the configuration above, a module published as `saucebase/example-module` installs to `MyModules/ExampleModule`.

-## Authoring Sauce Base Modules
+## Creating Sauce Base Modules

 To ship a module that works with this installer:

-1. Set the package type in the module's `composer.json` to whatever your application configured (defaults to `laravel-module`).
+1. Set the package `type` in the module `composer.json` to whatever your application expects (defaults to `laravel-module`).
-2. Follow the Sauce Base module folder conventions (your module code will live inside the directory created by the installer).
+2. Follow the Sauce Base module folder conventions; your module code should live inside the directory created by the installer.
-3. Advise consumers to install the module via Composer:
+3. Ask consumers to install the module through Composer:

    ```bash
    composer require vendor/example-module
    ```

-   During installation, this plugin computes the final directory name from the package slug—`vendor/example-module` becomes `modules/ExampleModule` unless `module-dir` overrides it.
+   During installation, the plugin converts the package slug into the final directory name.
+For example, `vendor/example-module` becomes `Modules/ExampleModule` unless `module-dir` overrides it.

 ## Local Development